-Thus The Day Earth Smiled, the image above, was born.
+Thus The Day Earth Smiled, the image below, was born.

 NASA said this natural-color image is as the human eye would see it, if you had been there with Cassini.
 Using both its wide-angle and narrow-angle cameras, the spacecraft captured a total of 323 photographs over a four-hour period of time, but only 141 images were used to create this panoramic mosaic.

 This incredible image – released by NASA in November, 2013 – spans a distance of 404,880 miles — roughly twice the distance from the Earth to the moon.

 Cassini was about 898 million miles (1.44 billion kilometers) away from Earth at the time.
 That distance is nearly 10 times the distance from the sun to Earth.